themikejr/neo-mikepedia/Mikepedia/My-Reading-Workflow.md

 seeking begins again because we've learned about things we
 weren't aware of before.
 Finding is an invitation for more seeking.

-This reminds me of my note on [1 Cor 8:2](1%20Cor%208:2.md) where Paul says
+This reminds me of <<1 Cor 8:2>> where Paul says  "If anyone imagines
-"If anyone imagines that he knows something, he does not yet
-know as he ought to know".
+that he knows something, he does not yet  know as he ought to know".

 New note ideas: